return42/sphkerneldoc/linux_src_doc/scripts/dtc/libfdt/libfdt_h.rst

 ------

 a pointer to the string, on success
-NULL, if stroffset is out of bounds
+NULL, if stroffset is out of bounds, or doesn't point to a valid string

 .. _`fdt_get_max_phandle`: